4Maksio/V-Long/README.md

 ## About
 > I'm creating library in C# that have struct witch will be doing basic operations on integers without limiting them to be written on 64 bits.
 > I started without knowing about BigInteger.
-> Optimalization will be done after everything else becouse my lack of experience.
+> Optimalization will be done after everything else becouse of my lack of experience.
 ## Last worked at: [RepairingToString](https://github.com/4Maksio/V-Long/tree/RepairingToString)
 > ToString works fine.
 ## Created:
 * constructors
+* WriteBinary
+* ToString()
 ## In creation:
 * dokumentation
-* ToString()
 ## To create:
 * implementation
   * IComparable